rashir01/portfolio/README.md

 # portfolio

 ## Welcome
-This repo contains the webpage and corresponding css for my portfolio.
-It contains a nav bar, intro, about, projects, and contact sections.
-Enjoy.
+Welcome to my portfolio.
+This codebase has the HTML, CSS, and JS files for my portfolio page linked below.
+You can view the deployed website (link below) or the code.

+The website links to some of my work that I developed either individually or as a part of a group.

 ## Nav Bar
-The nav bar is responsive
+The portfolio features a nav bar that is responsive to tablets as well as mobile phones.

-The navbar will indicate the item that is being hovered over

 ## Home Section
-Includes a current picture and intro

-used flex to arrange the elements in a column
+The Home section features an introduction about me.
+Elements in the Home section were organized using the flex framework.
 ## About section
-current experience and training
+The about section features my current and past experience as well as my training towards becoming a software developer.

 ## Projects Section
-The projects will show a static image when hovering on them
+The projects section list some of the projects and homeworks that I completed.
+This will be frequently updated as more projects become available.

 ## Contact me
-Currently this is a placeholder that does not have my real email.
-It will be replaced with a form once I learn JS.
+In this section you can reach out to me or follow me on social media.
+I also added a resume if you are interested in contacting me for a potential opportunity.

 ## Link
 The page can be accessed [here](https://rashir01.github.io/portfolio/)